syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

         * Set up the small laptop desk on the side of the chair to match handedness.
         * If participant is unable to wear headphones due to hearing aids, turn on speakers and run a sound check
 7. Check to make sure that the room is set up:
     a.
-Adjust the blinds as as needed in Data Cave.
+Adjust the blinds as needed in Data Cave.
     b.
 Check to ensure all furniture is placed properly on the tape marks
 8. Set out necessary forms in the foyer (informed consent and pens) and debriefing room.
     * All forms are located on their labeled shelves in the data cave.

 #### When participants  first arrive in the SSRMC:

-Follow the items on the seperate checklist that is provided.
+Follow the items on the separate checklist that is provided.
 That checklist is reproduced and elaborated here:

 1. **Arrival time if waiting** – If you are unable to immediately begin proctoring, write down the participant's time of arrival on the daily participant list.
 Do not proceed with the rest of the checklist until you are ready to proctor the full lab session for the participant.